Sabbatical Southern Africa: Elephant Conservation in Namibia and Zambia

 Free time as a volunteer in Africa

-In Zambia, you have one day off per week which you can use to explore the surrounding region.
-During the second and third week of your stay in Kafue National Park, you and your team spend this day at a nearby lodge where you can swim in the pool or simply relax on the lodge grounds.
+In Zambia, you have one day off per week, which you can use to explore the surrounding region.
+During the second and third week in Kafue National Park, you and your team will spend this day at a nearby lodge, where you can swim in the pool or simply relax.
 You can also accompany your team leader on the weekly shopping trip.

 -